 South Ponto Beach

 Technically this is in Carlsbad, at the very north end of Leucadia, but it is our favorite family beach.
 It's got a good surf break, wide open sandy beaches and public bathrooms.
-Free parking along the 101 and in designated parking at the south end.
-You can have propane fires here in the winter, one of our favorite family activities.
+Free parking along the 101 and in designated paid parking at the south end.
+You can have propane fires on the beach here, one of our favorite family activities.

 Photo by Pawel Czerwins